Frequently asked questions

 Upgrades

-When does Umbraco get upgraded in the different projects?
+When is Umbraco upgraded in different projects?

-How do Automated Upgrades work?
+How do automated upgrades work?

 Read more about upgrades

-Pending commits won't stop the auto-upgrade.
+Pending commits do not stop the auto-upgrade.

-I have customized files that Umbraco ships with, will they be overwritten during upgrades?
+Will customized files be overwritten during upgrades?

 Testing